 Season 13: Caleb Johnson

 During Caleb Johnson’s season of American Idol, he was the only finalist to never land in the bottom three before reaching the finale.
-Following his win, he released a solo album, but when reception was mild, he left his record label and formed the group Caleb Johnson and the Ramblin’ Saints.
+Following his win, he released a solo album, but when the reception was mild, he left his record label and formed the group Caleb Johnson and the Ramblin’ Saints.

 In 2018, Caleb joined the Trans-Siberian Orchestra and sang “Three Kings & I” during their winter tour.
 Later, he joined Neverland Express, the backing band for singer Meat Loaf.
 Together, they released one album and toured the United Kingdom in 2023.